biblicalph/biblicalph.github.io/_posts/2019-01-06-es6-modules-in-nodejs.md

 ## Commonjs or ES6 Modules?
 I decided to go with ES6 modules for Guidebook as it is the future of module management in Javascript.
 I also decided to not use `--experimental-modules` NodeJS flag - I personally don't like the `.mjs` extensions required to use it.
-As a result, I chose to write ES6 modules code and compile down to ES5 `commonjs` code using [babel](https://babeljs.io/).
+As a result, I chose to write ES6 modules code and compile down to ES5 `commonjs` code using [babel](https://babeljs.io/){:target="_blank"}.
-This seems rather counterintuitive - why not use `commonjs` modules directly and skip the compile step?
+This seems rather counterintuitive.
+Why not use `commonjs` modules directly and skip the compile step?
 Well, I reasoned that sometime in the near future, ES6 modules will be fully supported in NodeJS.
 When that day arrives, I can safely remove `babel` and not have to touch any of my code.

+### A Gist About Babel
+[Babel](https://babeljs.io/docs/en/){:target="_blank"} is a piece of software used to transform ES6+ code into a backwards compatible version.
+Code transformation in babel is achieved through the use of small Javascript programs called [plugins](https://babeljs.io/docs/en/usage){:target="_blank"}.
+For example, the [@babel/plugin-transform-arrow-functions](https://babeljs.io/docs/en/babel-plugin-transform-arrow-functions){:target="_blank"} transforms ES6+ arrow functions to ES5 functions.
+To transform code, you simply specify the list of plugins to apply to it.
+To simplify the process of using multiple plugins, babel provides presets.
+A [preset](https://babeljs.io/docs/en/usage){:target="_blank"} is a pre-determined collection of plugins.
+For example, the [env preset](https://babeljs.io/docs/en/presets){:target="_blank"} includes all the plugins required to transform modern Javascript (ES6+) into a backwards compatible version.

 ### Setting Up Babel
 1. Create a new directory for the ES6 modules app